JEEP - 4th STEP - DUAL BATTERY & SOLAR

 100 W Solar Panel, Mounted On The Roof Rack

-Now with that system up and running, we also added a 100W solar panel on the roof rack.
+Now with our dual battery system up and running, we also added a 100W solar panel on the roof rack.
 The connection has been pretty easy.
 Without the need of a MPPT solar charger, we just plugged it into the D250S Dual and the solar panel worked from the beginning.

 LED indicators on both devices always giving feedback of the current status, either if an error occurs, or the system is in standby or when it's charging the batteries.

-And as everything has been so easy to connect, we furthermore added a foldable 100W CIGS solar module and small solar suitcase of 60W.
+And as everything has been so easy to connect, we furthermore added two 100W foldable solarpanels from Aukey and Polaroid and small solar suitcase of 60W.
 The problem with the roof top solar panel is, that its direction cannot really be changed.
-But for getting the most out of a solar panel, it's necessary to rotate it with the sun.
+But for getting the most out of a panel, it's necessary to rotate it with the sun.

-All in all we now have a very strong power management system with 225 Amps of battery power as well as a solar system with 260W.
-Under the very best circumstances it should bring approx. 17,7 Ampere per hour, when we're not driving, enough for all our batteries and electrical devices.
+All in all we now have a very strong power managed dual battery system with 225 Amps of battery power as well as a solar system with 360W.
+Under the very best circumstances it should bring approx. 23,2 Ampere per hour, when we're not driving, enough for all our batteries and electrical devices.

 60 Watt Solar Suitcase